HoChiPants/WebScraper/WebScraper/ReadMe.txt

 Peer review (one line): Coleman Dunn, u1086587

 Time Out Value - I chose the value of 7.
-I did this because if you wanted a ton of data from a website like this scraper does, you should have fast enough internet to keep up with it and be chosing websites that are built correctly.
-A longer wait time coule mean that you are waiting much longer for websites than you want and anything shorter isnt really probable for a website.
+I did this because if you wanted a ton of data from a website like this scraper does, you should have fast enough internet to keep up with it and be choosing websites that are built correctly.
+Longer wait time could mean that you are waiting much longer for websites than you want and anything shorter isn't probable for a website.
 I believe that 7 is a good value to allow the person to no wait a super long time for the values to return.
-The effeects that it caused where when salenium couldnt find the value on the page it was looking for it just topped for a couple of seconds at a stand still.
-When this happens it made me think the program was broken but really it was just looking and not finding what it wanted.
+The effects that it caused where when selenium couldn't find the value on the page it was looking for it just topped for a couple of seconds at a standstill.
+When this happens it made me think the program was broken but it was just looking and not finding what it wanted.

 Selenium was a really interesting thing to see.
-I liked how it structures itself and how easy it is to manage and use.
+I liked how it structures itself and how easy it is to manage and use it.
 I liked how you can find things in different ways like Xpath, ID, or other ways.
 I also liked how you could wait until things were loaded because sometimes the page takes a couple of seconds to load.
 The hard thing about Selenium was the debugging of the website.
 I wish it would highlight on the webpage what it was doing because it made it hard to make sure it was looking at the right things.

-I feel like using Selenium on my LOT projects would be easier because there arent as many divs and intense data paths to follow and wait for.
-Timing especially would be much faster because there isnt as much that is being loaded on the webpage.
-Since there isnt much dynamic loading, it would immediately start to find and do the tasks it was presented on the webpage.
-Some hard things however could be the fact that my id's for certian elements could be common, meaning not unique.
-Im not sure what Selenium does if you search for an id and it exists on the same page twice.
+I feel like using Selenium on my LOT projects would be easier because there aren't as many divs and intense data paths to follow and wait for.
+Timing especially would be much faster because there isn't as much that is being loaded on the webpage.
+Since there isn't much dynamic loading, it would immediately start to find and do the tasks it was presented on the webpage.
+Some hard things, however, could be the fact that my id's for certain elements could be common, meaning not unique.
+I'm not sure what Selenium does if you search for id and it exists on the same page twice.
 That could be a problem.

 Consulted Peers: